Meet the team

-Reformed Communion is led by experienced pastors who are dedicated to investing in current and future church leaders.
+Reformed Communion is led by experienced church leaders who are dedicated to investing in current and future leaders.

 Matt Brown, Founding Director